jbro/routainer/coresos/INSTALL.md

 ## Prerequisite

-The apu must have Internet access on anyone of its interfaces configures with dhcp.
+The apu must have Internet access on any of its interfaces configured with DHCP.

 ## Installation